vighneshiyer/vighneshiyer.com/content/research/comp-arch/eric_quinnell_round_2.md

 - CPU uarch research in academia: difficult to compare without lots of engineering effort
 - is the beefy core uarch better for cloud or not? it seems hard to figure out. seems dependent on whether using JVM/VMs vs compiled code, icache footprint, and how bursty ipc actually is. clearly the wimpy core strategy failed, but why exactly? there is a difference still between the neoverse/ampere cores that AWS loves vs big x86 AMD/Intel cores still.
 SMT vs no SMT.
   - there is different things I keep hearing - x86 being king due to high frequency and boost and memory/compute balance vs ARM being king due to high core count and high IPC
+- Ttpoe, first principles thinking, do not worry about reinventing the wheel

 ### Joonho's Notes